Planning for the Next Two Generations

 The Eugene Urban Reserves Technical Memo describes the assumptions and methodology behind the two models used for Eugene urban reserves planning work: The Land Need Model and the Land Supply Model, and how this work informs the land selected for Eugene’s urban reserves.

-Below are the two copies of the public notice that was sent out for the Joint Planning Commission Public Hearing on October 18 2022:
+Below is the legal ad and the two copies of the public notice that was sent out for the Joint Planning Commission Public Hearing on October 18 2022:

 - Public Notice for Properties Within Urban Reserves